Operese/cedar/internal/snaplist/README.rst

       # Not yet supported.
       changelog:
         name: <string>
-      # A tarball of the rootfs that has been built by ubuntu-image.
+      # A tarball of the rootfs that has been built by cedar.
       rootfs-tarball:
         # Name to output the tar archive.
         name: <string>